OrfKilian/Plantify_API/README.md

 This repository contains the Plantify project including a Flask backend and static frontend files.
 The dashboard already integrates a temperature history chart for each room.

 The chart is rendered in `templates/dashboard.html` using Chart.js and the values are loaded from the API in `static/dashboard.js`.
+A local copy of Chart.js is bundled under `static/chart.min.js` so the page works without Internet access.